desolateMesh/ACS_KnowledgeBase/README.md

 # ACS Knowledge Base

-> If you find an empty directory, refer to the Application Structure document to determine the appropriate Markdown file to create.
-(This structure will be added soon.)
+> If you find an empty directory, refer to the Application Structure document to determine the appropriate Markdown file to create, ACS_Knowledge_Base_Structure.txt.

 ## 📘 Overview